vacuas/SNOVA/src/README.md

 SNOVA
 =======
-This directory contains a constant-time implementation of the SNOVA signature scheme in C language which allows the field order $q$ to be an odd prime in the range 7...31.
-In addition, this directory contains a new optimized and constant-time implementation for $q=16, l=4$.
+This directory contains the official constant-time implementation of the SNOVA signature scheme.

 Building